SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 <br>

-The inheritance tree of the following example classes looks as follows:
+The inheritance tree of the following example classes is as follows:

 ```
 LCL1